nurudeen19/rag-fortress/backend/data/knowledge_base/processed/README.md

-# Processed Documents
+# Pending Documents

-This directory contains documents that have been successfully processed and embedded into the vector database.
+This directory contains documents waiting to be processed by the RAG ingestion pipeline.

-## What This Means

-Documents in this folder have been:
-1. ✅ Loaded and parsed
-2. ✅ Split into chunks
-3. ✅ Embedded using the configured embedding model
-4. ✅ Stored in the vector database

 ## Workflow

-- **Automatic Movement**: Documents are moved here from `pending/` after successful processing
-- **Preservation**: The original directory structure from `pending/` is maintained
-- **Archive**: These files serve as a record of what's been processed

-## If You Need to Reprocess

-To reprocess a document that's already been processed:

-1. **Option 1**: Use the `reprocess_document()` API method (recommended)
-2. **Option 2**: Manually move the file from `processed/` back to `pending/`
+1. **Add Documents**: Place any documents you want to process in this folder
+2. **Run Ingestion**: The system will automatically process all documents in this folder
+3. **Automatic Move**: Successfully processed documents are moved to the `processed/` folder
+4. **Retry**: Failed documents remain here for retry

-## File Organization
+## Supported File Types

-The directory structure matches what you had in `pending/`:
+- Text files: `.txt`, `.md`
+- PDFs: `.pdf`
+- Microsoft Office: `.docx`, `.xlsx`, `.pptx`
+- Data files: `.json`, `.csv`

+## Organizing Documents

+You can organize documents in subdirectories:

 ```
-processed/
+pending/
 ├── research/
-│   ├── paper1.pdf (processed on 2024-01-15)
+│   ├── paper1.pdf
-│   └── paper2.pdf (processed on 2024-01-15)
+│   └── paper2.pdf
 ├── documentation/
-│   └── guide.md (processed on 2024-01-16)
+│   └── guide.md
 └── reports/
-    └── quarterly.docx (processed on 2024-01-17)
+    └── quarterly.docx
 ```

+The directory structure is preserved when documents are moved to `processed/`.

-## Name Conflicts
+## Status

-If a file with the same name is processed multiple times, a timestamp is appended:
-- `document.pdf`
-- `document_20240115_143022.pdf` (reprocessed version)
+- **Documents in this folder**: Waiting to be processed
+- **After successful processing**: Moved to `../processed/`
+- **After failure**: Remain here with error logged in ingestion results

-## Safety
+## Tips

-- **Backup**: Keep original files backed up in another location
+- Keep original files backed up elsewhere
-- **Don't Delete**: These files serve as the source of truth for what's in your vector database
-- **Version Control**: Consider using git or another VCS if you modify source documents

-## Database Synchronization

-Files in this folder correspond to embedded content in your vector database.
-If you:
-- Delete files from here: The embeddings remain in the database
-- Clear the database: Move files back to `pending/` to re-embed
+- Large batches may take time to process
+- Check ingestion logs for any errors
+- Remove or move files you don't want processed